Math Education at Fredonia

 Immediate, hands-on opportunities working in the field with students.

-Fredonia math education graduate students design and implement a math camp for middle school students called Camp Comet.
+Fredonia math education graduate students design and implement a math camp for middle school students called Camp COMETS.

 Accepted applicants can apply for competitive teaching assistantships in the department, providing experience teaching in a university setting.